JakeO96/JakeO96/README.md

+Welcome!

-My name is Jake O'Leary.
+My name is Jake O'Leary, I'm a software engineer with an interest in building full-stack web apps.

-Currently I am in production on yuesmc.com, using this project as an opportunity to develop with the JAMstack and learn the API ecosystem.

-I am learning Javascript, accessible HTML, CSS enhancements like SASS, deploying to CDNs, setting up authentication/auhthorization, configuring secure email services, and NoSQL databases.

-Lately I have been working with the Next.js framework and learning how to put together development workflows and pipelines to production.

-I have done work with Python libraries BeautifulSoup and Selenium.

-I am currently studying "Design Patterns: Elements of Reusable Object-Oriented Software", "Clean Code: A Handbook of Agile Software Craftsmanship", and "Introduction TO Algorithms"
+JavaScript and Python are my main languages.
+Building with React and Next.js, along with Flask.
+Striving for accessible HTML.
+Tailwind for CSS.
+Experience with the BeatifulSoup and Selenium libraries.

-You can reach me at jakeoleary96@gmail.com, and soon at jake-oleary.com
+You can reach me at jakeoleary96@gmail.com, and jake-oleary.com

 <!---
 JakeO96/JakeO96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.